 Description of TANZANIA: Wildlife Safari

 Tanzania is not only home to the ‘cradle of mankind’ it is also here that the word ‘safari’ originated, coming from the Swahili word for journey.
 Game viewing experiences are widely regarded as among the best in Africa.

 The Serengeti is the place to see seemingly endless herds of migrating wildebeest, zebra and gazelles trekking across the plains – followed by the predatory lions, leopards, cheetah and hyena.
 This is also elephant country, boasting some of the world’s largest populations.
 Giraffes may peer into our open roofed vehicles while Buffalos are quite content to stare us down.
 Rhinoceros round out the Big 5 and “the crater” is one of its last strongholds.
 Comical Warthogs always seem to be on the move with their tails raised and troops of baboons with newborn babies hitching a ride on their mothers backs forage through the savanna.
-A night game drive should produce porcupine, civet, genet and galagos.
-An extraordinary number of mammals will be experienced, some very close!
+A night game drive may produce porcupine, civet, genet, springhare and galagos.
+Overall an extraordinary number of mammals will be experienced, some very close!